bhar-nikita/Online-Class-Introduction-to-PHP/README.md

-# Online-Class: Introduction to PHP
+# Online Class: Introduction to PHP
 ```
 // 1.
 Print the sentence: Welcome to PHP!